 R60-million has been spent on stadium upgrades as a result of South Africa’s return to International cricket in 1991.

-This then included the Centenary Pavilion at the north end of the ground and the Unity Pavilion, on the south end of the ground.
+This then included the Centenary Pavilion at the north end of the ground and Unity Pavilion, at the south end of the ground.

-The Memorial Pavilion, on the north-west side, was then completed in October 1994.
+Memorial Pavilion, on the northwest side, was then completed in October 1994.
 While a year later the Western Pavilion was refurbished.